google/orbit/contrib/automation_tests/README.md

 main window with `descendants()`.
 It is a lot faster, however, if `descendants()` is restricted to a control_type.

-Again, it is recommended to use `core.orbit_e2e.find_control`.
-This forces the use of a control_type and will result in decent performance while still allowing easy filtering.
+Again, it is recommended to use `orbit_e2e.find_control`.
+While this can also list controls of all types (control_type=None), passing a control_type will result in drastically increased performance while still allowing easy filtering.

 ### Dev Mode

 Running an E2E test with the `-dev_mode` command line parameter will:
-- Assume Orbit's main window is already visible and not require to go through the connection UI
 - Not close Orbit when a test is done

 Use this for quick iterations on new tests.
+In addition, omit the usual test cases to connect to the stadia instance and select a process while you're developing, so you can simply keep Orbit open.